text here. Few sentances.PROS

 As simple or as complex as you desire.
 All versions of the Landice L7 offer the same basic mechanics; only console features vary.
 The base console panel, also called the Pro Trainer, includes two customizable programs, five preset programs, a dedicated speed display and statistical displays of time, distance calories and more.
 Step-up consoles add more programs, more sophisticated feedback (simulate scaling the Washington Monument, for instance, on the top-end Executive Control Panel), and more cost to the base L7.
 Runner's World found that with the second-tier Pro Sports Control console, it was "incredibly easy to create a workout that mixes up a wide range of speeds, elevations and time intervals."
 However, some users complain that the Landice L7's higher-end consoles can be overly complex.

 Solid and stable.
 Landice treadmills are pricey, but reviewers say you're paying for superior build quality.
-One test that simulated usage over a half year period found only minor signs of wear.
+Testing at ConsumerReports.org that simulated usage over a half year period found only minor signs of wear and they ultimately gave the L7 an Excellent for construction.
 Fred Waters of Treadmill-Ratings-Reviews.com, describes the L7's durability as "solid as a boulder."
 TreadmillDoctor.com says that the L7 sits near the top in terms of build quality for home treadmills.
 "You're going to have to be willing to spend more money if you want a treadmill with a longer life expectancy," they say.

 Landice L7 Cardio Trainer, Editors of ConsumerReports.org, Not Dated

 ConsumerReports.org looks at the Landice L7 with a step-up Cardio Trainer control panel.
-The treadmill is tested and rated, and high points and low points are listed, but discussion is brief.
+The treadmill is tested and rated, and high points and low points are listed.
+They also offer detailed test results and a few customers weigh in with reviews as well.

-Landice L770 Pro Sports Trainer, Fred Waters, Not Dated
+Landice L7 LTD Pro Sports Trainer Treadmill Review, Fred Waters, Not Dated

-Fred Waters, a former executive at Smooth Fitness, gives the Landice L7 with the Pro Sports console a thorough hands-on review.
+Fred Waters, a former executive at Smooth Fitness, gives the Landice L7 with the Pro Sports console a thorough hands-on review and a perfect 5-star rating.
 He concludes the treadmill is "about as good as it gets in the $3,000-plus price range."

 Landice L7, Michael Jackness, March 29, 2013